3 Stages Of Betrayal Trauma Healing

 Coach Cat: You’ve hit on, really, the keyword to summarize what it is that the Trauma Model, according to APSATS, offers.
 It’s a structured approach to healing.
 We know that, when we’re in a state of trauma, actually, anything that provides a bit of structure, and safety, starts to put us on that road to healing straight away.

-The three-stage approach to healing, which I’ll unpack in detail in the group, is actually a really helpful way for women to feel like they can identify the steps that they need to take, and to feel like they have some safety within that structure.
+The three-stage approach to healing, which I’ll unpack in detail in during our sessions, is actually a really helpful way for women to feel like they can identify the steps that they need to take, and to feel like they have some safety within that structure.
 It’s a really important approach, inasmuch as it’s a well-worn, well-trodden, well-practiced path to healing.

 You’re not trying to walk through an uncharted territory for the first time, by yourself.
 There are some really well-defined steps, and processes to follow, that have been proven to be successful.
 That’s why I love the APSATS model, because there’s nothing hit-or-miss about it, nothing’s left to chance.